kyzyx/transform/README.md

 - An anagram animation <sub>anemoneanemoneanemone</sub>
 - Movie sequence where protagonist decodes urgent secret message
 - Visually attractive but cryptographically insecure steganography

+Tested in the latest Firefox and Chrome, as well as IE11

 TODOs
 -----